 The adult whitefly is 1/16" in length and has a white powder covering its body and wings.
 The female whitefly lays small, oval, yellow eggs on the undersurface of young leaves.
-The eggs become darker in color prior to hatching.
+The eggs darken in color prior to hatching.
 The immature whitefly (nymph) travels about the plant until it finds a desirable minor vein to feed from.
 The nymph does not move from this vein until it is ready to pupate.
 Whiteflies can have numerous generations in one year.

 Whitefly infestations are usually the heaviest during the fall.
 Colonization of the crop can begin immediately following germination, beginning with whiteflies feeding on the cotyledons.
 Whiteflies migrate from cotton, melon and squash fields, as well as, from weed hosts.
-Cauliflower planted downwind from these plants are particularly susceptible.
-Whitefly feeding removes essential salts, vitamins and amino acids required by the cauliflower plant for proper growth.
-This feeding results in; reduced plant vigor, decreased head size and can delay harvest if not controlled at an early stage.
-As with aphids, the phloem sap that whiteflies excrete onto the cauliflower's surface creates an ideal environment for sooty mold infection.
-Whiteflies also contaminate the harvested cauliflower head, making it unmarketable.
+Kohlrabi planted downwind from these plants is particularly susceptible; however, whiteflies are generally not a large threat to kohlrabi production.

+Whitefly feeding removes essential salts, vitamins and amino acids required by the kohlrabi plant for proper growth.
+This feeding results in; reduced plant vigor and can delay harvest if not controlled at an early stage.
+As with aphids, the phloem sap that whiteflies excrete onto the kohlrabi's surface creates an ideal environment for sooty mold infection.
 Still a concern is the whitefly's ability to transmit viruses.

 Sampling and Treatment Thresholds: The best way to prevent a whitefly infestation is to inhibit initial colonization.
 Whitefly counts should be performed early in the morning when the insects are the least active.
 Once whiteflies become active they are difficult to count.
 During the mid-morning, fields should be monitored for swarms of migrating whiteflies.
-Experts at the University of Arizona suggest, if a soil-applied insecticide is not used, crops should be treated when populations reach 5 adults per leaf 14.
+According to University of Arizona guidelines, if a soil-applied insecticide is not used, crops should be treated when populations reach 5 adults per leaf 14.

-Biological Control: Parasitoid wasps (Eretmocerus

-sp.) can be used to control whitefly populations, however they only parasitize immature whiteflies.
+Biological Control: Parasitoid wasps (Eretmocerus sp.) can be used to control whitefly populations, however they only parasitize immature whiteflies.
 Lacewing larvae and ladybug larvae (syn: ant lions) are also used for the control of whiteflies.
 These insects are very sensitive to pyrethroids and other insecticides, thus it is important to determine the severity of pest pressure and the activity of beneficial insects before spraying.

-Chemical Control: If the crop is planted in August or September when populations are at their greatest, a soil-applied prophylactic-insecticide such as imidacloprid is most often applied.
-If cauliflower is planted after whitefly populations have declined, foliar-applied insecticides can be used as necessary.
-Imidacloprid, endosulfan, oxydemeton-methyl and dimethoate are the most commonly used foliar insecticides.
-Tank-mixing insecticides helps control whiteflies, as well as, preventing the build up of insecticide resistance.
+Chemical Control: If the crop is planted in August or September when populations are at their greatest a soil-applied prophylactic insecticide, such as imidacloprid, is often applied.
+If kohlrabi is planted after whitefly populations have declined, foliar-applied insecticides can be used as necessary.
+Imidacloprid and dimethoate are the most commonly used foliar insecticides for treating for aphids on kohlrabi grown in Arizona.
+Tank-mixing insecticides helps control whiteflies, as well as, preventing the development of insecticide resistance.
 When spraying it is important to achieve complete crop coverage, this will provide the best control of whiteflies.
 There is a strong dependence on imidacloprid to control whiteflies; this creates concerns of product resistance.
 As well, whitefly resistance to organophosphates and pyrethroids has been noted in the past, thus resistance management is important.
+Endosulfan and oxydemeton-methyl, two commonly used chemistries for the control of aphids, are not registered for use on kohlrabi grown in Arizona.

 Cultural Control: Whitefly populations are most active in early September and tend to migrate from defoliated and harvested cotton.
 Delaying planting until populations have begun to decrease and temperatures are lower will help decrease whitefly infestations.
-This, however, does not always correspond with market windows.
+However, delaying planting is not always a feasible option.
 Whiteflies build up in weeds, especially cheeseweed (Malva parviflora), thus it is important to control weeds in the field and surrounding the field.
 Crop debris should be plowed under immediately following harvest to prevent whitefly build up and migration to other fields.